ClementVU/ClementVU/README.md

 - 👋 Hi, I’m @ClementVU
 - 👀 I’m interested in Finance and BIG DATA
-- 🌱 I’m currently learning in Financial Markets
+- 🌱 I’m currently learning in ESCP EUROPE in Master of Science Big Data & Business Analytics
-- 💞️ I’m looking for an internship of 4 to 6 months in the data field
+- 💞️ I’m looking for an experience in the data field
-- 📫 How to reach me : minh-duy.vu@ipag.fr
+- 📫 How to reach me : clement.vu@edu.escp.eu

 <!---
 ClementVU/ClementVU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.